timschneeb/DDCToolbox/README.md

 [View PPA on GitHub](https://github.com/ThePBone/PPA-Repository)

 ## Debian
+**Qt 5.11 or later required.** Debian 10 (or later releases) provide this version of Qt in their official repositories.

 ### Stable releases
 Users of debian-based distros can use the DEB-packages that are attached on the [release page](https://github.com/ThePBone/DDCToolbox/releases).